 One huge incentive of our house system is that you join a group of individuals who become more than a family and help guide, support and care for you on your Journey at Churchdown School Academy.
 House Captains will provide an extra layer of support throughout and help become the very best person that you can be.

 Students at Churchdown School Academy will have ample opportunities to engage and enjoy a broad range of competitions, fundraising events, talent shows and sporting events.
 Our dynamic house system will test each individual, unlocking hidden talents and trying things that you never thought you would ever do.

 We are tremendously proud to be a part of King House and we will continue to build on a culture of loyalty, passion and respect that we foster as a school community.
 King House will continue to work hard and collaborate in all that we do; effectively building a strong identity, ethos and bringing our school community closer together.
-Our students will be an integral part of driving this ethos and supporting the aims of the House System. - Miss O Sterlini, Head of Kind House
+Our students will be an integral part of driving this ethos and supporting the aims of the House System. - Mr C Hillard, Head of King House